 3-Step Biotech Catalyst Swing Trading Strategy

 The first step is to identify potential catalyst events that will positively impact share prices.
-These catalysts are typically results of clinical trials for drugs treating various illnesses.
+These catalysts are typical results of clinical trials for drugs treating various illnesses.
 You can use BioPharmCatalyst.com to discover hot biotech stocks with big upcoming news.
 The second step is matching this event with a bullish chart pattern in a particular stock.
 The last step is fundamental research to find suitable buy and sell zones based on the risk involved.
 The ultimate aim is finding situations where the risk-to-reward ratio is favourable.
 Strong risk management skills are required as mistakes could destroy your trading account.
 Holding stocks hoping to recover losses is not a good strategy especially in the explosive biotechnology sector.

 The Nucleus service is a premium mentorship program that costs a whopping $9,999.00 per annum.
 The Nucleus program targets students serious about investing in their education. $10,000 is a big investment in yourself.
 In comparison, Tim Sykes’ millionaire challenge costs $5,000 and Sykes actually has multiple millionaire students.

 - Access to Lightning Alerts and FDA Insider Alerts.

 - Watch Kyle’s screen in real-time as he places trades using real money through his Etrade account.
 The objective for subscribers is to gain a better understanding of his strategies instead of blatantly copying trades.